-(a) Name and relationship with related parties
+(a) Name and relationships with related parties

-The following are entities that have had transactions with the Group during the period covered in the consolidated financial report:
+The following are entities that have had transactions with the Group during the period covered in the consolidated financial statements:

+Related-party Relationship

-Related-party Relationship Weiji Investment Co., Ltd. The same chairman Yang Sheng Education Foundation The same chairman Genlog Industrial Co., Ltd. Substantive related-party
+Weiji Investment Co., Ltd. The same chairman

+Genlog Industrial Co., Ltd. Substantive related-party